Brendajoshua/Sprint-Challenge-Advanced-React/README.md

 ComponentWillUnmount() : The component is leaving the DOM and should clean up any event listeners or timeout

-ComponentShouldUpdate() : Component recieved props and needs to determine if it should update or not
+ComponentWillUpdate() : Component recieved props and needs to determine if it should update or not

 - [ ] What is the purpose of a custom hook?